frontenddevkan/frontenddevkan/README.md

 #### EXPIRIENCE

-🌱  In outamn 2022 - I created for my doughter in begining for check mathmatics exersices.
+🌱  In outamn 2022 - At first I created for my doughter for check mathmatics exersices.
 Than I changed a lot of this project and use **flexbox**, basics html and css.
 And made new design for it and prepare place for other new mini-projects with javascript code.
 [Link on repository](https://github.com/frontenddevkan/PortalForApps)

 🌱 In december 2022 - spring 2023 - I worked with **Landing Page** and learn **adaptive design**.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).
 Also project use flexbox.